deebaby001/Financial-Fraud/README.md

 [6362620 rows x 11 columns]>

+Technique used to Sample the original Dataset

 Due to the size of the dataset, I employed the sampling technique using,
 CODE:  sample_df = df.sample(n=1000000)
 which yielded:
 CODE: sample_df.shape
 RESULTING: (1000000, 11)

 #5.
 MODELING

-(IN PROGRESS)

-1st: Provide Pre-Processing Report
-2nd: Modeling Report
-2nd: Model Data Visualization with Written Analysis
+Final: Model Data Visualization with Written Analysis

 #7.
 FURTHER RESEARCH
 Interesting Facts Discovered: There were 16 rows that were unflagged as "isFlaggedFraud", meaning that there were set as "isFraud"